If you’re looking for a cat water fountain, the Dockstream Wireless Pump Water Fountain from Petlibro is a great choice.

 - The differences between the two models they offer (I purchased one of each)

 Disclosure: I purchased two Petlibro Dockstream Wireless Pump Water Fountains.
 This post is not sponsored by Petlibro.
 This post contains affiliate links.
+If you make a purchase using an affiliate link, Three Chatty Cats will earn a small commission.
+This does not affect the price you pay for the item.

 Unboxing the Petlibro Dockstream Water Fountain